Downtown Run

-Downtown Run, known in North America as City Racer, is a 2003 vehicular combat racing game developed by Ubi Soft Romania and released for PlayStation 2, Windows, GameCube, and mobile phones.
+Downtown Run, known in North America as City Racer, is a racing vehicular combat game developed by Ubi Soft Bucharest and published in 2003 for PlayStation 2, Microsoft Windows, GameCube, and mobile phones.
 The game features many different cars, game modes and tracks.
 In most game modes, you can collect power-ups to maximise your chance of winning or slow down opponents.

 Reception

-The PC version received "generally favorable reviews", while the GameCube version received "mixed" reviews, according to the review aggregation website Metacritic.
+The Windows version received "generally favorable reviews", while the GameCube version received "mixed" reviews, according to the review aggregation website Metacritic.